pauloacmartinez/pauloacmartinez.github.io/index.md

 ### Mini bio

-I received the B.Sc. in electronics engineering from the Universidade Federal de Pernambuco (UFPE), Recife, Brazil, in 2016.
-In 2014-2015, he was visiting student at...
-He is currently pursuing a M.Sc. in Communications and Multimedia Engineering...
+I received the B.Sc. in electronics engineering from the Universidade Federal de Pernambuco (UFPE), Brazil, in 2016.
+In 2014-2015, I did an exchange at the University of Erlangen-Nuremberg (FAU), Germany.
+Currently, I am pursuing a M.Sc. in Communications and Multimedia Engineering at FAU.

 I am interested, among other things, in multimedia signal processing, mathematical optimization and algorithm approximation for power and energy-constrained systems.